My mother was born and raised in Stockholm, Sweden. When we were young, we teased her that her speaking sounded like she was singing.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can welcome to contact me, Anita, by clicking here.

 Listen to our Podcast called Dusty Roads.
 You can find it on all major podcast platforms.
 Try out listening to one of our podcasts by clicking here.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 Is Swedish Cooking Bland?

 Swedes have always embraced foods from other cultures and places.
-Like most parts of the world, the Swedes used local ingredients to spice up and add flavor to their food.
-Swedish food is a northern European food that if you know how to eat it and what to eat it is rich and full of unique flavors.
+Like most parts of the world, the Swedes used local ingredients to spice up and flavor their food.
+Swedish food is a northern European food that, if you know how to eat it and what to eat it is rich and full of unique flavors.

 What Is It Like To Live In Sweden Without Knowing Any Swedish?

 In Sweden, most of the population can’t speak fluent English.
-But even if they can not speak English, the Swedish government has many courses they offer to immigrants and professionals who will live and work in Sweden.
-They offer these courses because they believe that learning Swedish will help you integrate into Swedish society.
+But even if they can not speak English, the Swedish government offers many courses to immigrants and professionals who will live and work in Sweden.
+They offer these courses because they believe learning Swedish will help you integrate into Swedish society.